ivangeevo/sturdy-trees/# Changelog.md

 ## v1.4.2

 + Fixed some bugs related to crafting log recipes into sticks and planks to work as intended.
++ Updated the mod to Fabric Loader 0.16.3
++ Updated the mod to Fabric API 0.103.0

 ## v1.4.1